What is it?

 What are we doing?

-The Purchasing Policy extends purchasing responsibility to include considerations of life cycle costing and the minimisation of adverse environmental and social impacts, with sustainability principles embedded throughout.
+Our approach to purchasing extends responsibility to include considerations of life cycle costing and the minimisation of adverse environmental and social impacts, with sustainability principles embedded throughout.
 This means that environmental, social and ethical criteria are taken into account in all purchases of goods and services, while still obtaining value for money.
 The Purchasing Handbook provides guidance regarding how to consider environmental and social impacts in your purchasing decision.
-The Purchasing Policy, procedure and handbook are available through Policy central.
+The Purchasing procedure and handbook are available through Policy central.

 We understand that sustainable procurement doesn't come naturally to every one.
 As a result we are running workshops to assist you in developing the skills and knowledge necessary for undertaking sustainable procurement.
 The workshop takes 2 ½ - 3 hours, and equips you with the 7 habits needed to incorporate sustainability into purchasing behaviours, and takes you through concepts such as life cycle analysis and greenwashing.